chooyan-eng/animated_to/README.md

 );
 ```

-Note that `AnimatedToBoundary` should be placed near the root of your widget tree to properly intercept hit tests for all descendant `AnimatedTo` widgets.
-In the example app, it wraps the entire `MaterialApp`.

 `AnimatedToBoundary` is optional.
 If you don't need to detect gestures on your `AnimatedTo` widgets during animation, you can omit it completely.
 The animations will work perfectly fine without it.

-In addition, `AnimatedToBoundary` has another usage to keep accurate animation during transition animation, typically caused by `Navigator.push()`.

-Because the offset changes caused by navigation transition also affects the behavior of `AnimatedTo` by default, which results in unexpected animation you want to start before navigation transition ends, you can make `AnimatedTo` ignore the transition by wrapping the entire page widget, typically `Scaffold`, with `AnimatedToBoundary`.
+#### 2. Establish Stable Coordinate Origin

+`AnimatedToBoundary` can be used to prevent `AnimatedTo` from unexpected behavior by clarifying the "origin" of the coordinate system.
+By wrapping a page widget (typically `Scaffold`) with `AnimatedToBoundary`, `AnimatedTo` is not affected by animations of the whole screen, such as `Navigator.push()`.

+Without this isolation, when you navigate to a new page, the entire screen slides (the navigation transition), and `AnimatedTo` would incorrectly interpret this screen movement as a position change.
+This causes unexpected animations when you want to start an animation during the navigation transition.

+By establishing a coordinate boundary, `AnimatedToBoundary` ensures that `AnimatedTo` only responds to position changes within that boundary, ignoring ancestor animations like page transitions.

 ```dart
 @override